Solve-Geosolutions/MICA_shiny/www/whatIsMICA.md

 *MICA* is built from the database of minerals at [webmineral.com](www.webmineral.com) which consists of 4722 minerals.
 The composition of 85 elements for each mineral is recorded in the database.

 ### Finding similar minerals
 Comparing minerals in 85-dimension space would be an impossible task.
-So using the UMAP algorithm [(implemented in the uwot R package)](https://github.com/jlmelville/uwot), we reduce the dimensionality of the data to three dimensions.
-Now that our data is in 3D, we can visually assess similar groups of minerals and identify naturally occuring relationships between groups of minerals.
+So using the [UMAP algorithm](https://github.com/lmcinnes/umap), we reduce the dimensionality of the data to three dimensions.
+Now that our data is in 3D, we can visually assess similar groups of minerals and identify naturally occurring relationships between groups of minerals.

 In it's most basic form, *MICA* looks like this:
 <center>